posted this on December 11, 2012, 16:00

-Since wxPython 2.8 does not work at all on 64-bit EPD for OS X, this "computational" version of EPD ships without any version of wxPython.
+However wxPython 2.8 cannot not work at all on any 64-bit Python for OSX, including 64-bit EPD/Canopy for OS X, and never will, due to fundamental incompatibilities.
+Therefore this "computational" 64-bit version of EPD ships without any version of wxPython.

 We recommend that users who do not have a large wx-specific code base use the Qt backend rather than wx.
 This can be done using either Pyside or PyQt interface package, both available to EPD subscribers.
 (PyQt is not available for OS X 64-bit.)